tinytonny/MKTContent/mktcontent/产品动态/productDynamic.md

 	},
 	{
 		"introduce":"The Virtual Machines support Edit Columns",
-		"name":"The Virtual Machines support Edit Columns",
+		"name":"The Virtual Machines Support Edit Columns",
 		"description":"The list page of the Console’s Virtual Machines supports the users to display the information items by custom settings, besides it can select focused information to display it in various Virtual Machines information.", "id":152
 	},
 	{
 		"introduce":"Virtual Machines 2nd-generation specification goes online",
-		"name":"Virtual Machines 2nd-generation specification goes online",
+		"name":"Virtual Machines 2nd-generation Specification Goes Online",
 		"description":"JD Cloud's second-generation Virtual Machines adopts the latest -generation of Intel®Xeon® scalable processors.
 Compared with the previous generation, the processor's comprehensive performance is significantly improved and the floating-point calculation performance per clock cycle is doubled, besides it can significantly increase the workload speed.", "id":153
 	},
 	{
-		"introduce":"The Availability Group is on official Beta", "name":"The Availability Group is on official Beta", "description":"Availability Group is the logical set of Virtual Machines provided by JD Cloud.
+		"introduce":"The Availability Group is on official Beta", "name":"The Availability Group Is on Official Beta", "description":"Availability Group is the logical set of Virtual Machines provided by JD Cloud.
 The Virtual Machines in the group are distributed on the isolated physical resources to avoid the impact of local faults on the whole availability application.
 At the same time, the Availability Group has built-in elastic expansion feature to support auto scaling based on alarm policy or timing policy.", "id":154
 	},
 	{
-		"introduce":"Powerful Database Engine with Compatibility to MySQL Protocol", "name":"JCS for Percona is officially online",
+		"introduce":"Powerful Database Engine with Compatibility to MySQL Protocol", "name":"JCS for Percona Is Officially Online",
 		"description":"JCS for Percona is a stable and reliable database service built by JD Cloud on the basis of the open source Percona 5.7 version.
 Compared with traditional databases, JCS for Percona is easy to deploy, manage and expand.
 By default, it supports the master-slave hot standby architecture and provides complete solutions for data backup, fault recovery, and monitoring to completely solve the problem in the operation and maintenance of database.", "id":155
 	},